LucasionGS/Toxen3/plan.md

   - A light script based on the editors attributes might be a possibility.

 - Music shuffle: Should be more shuffled, so it should play through at least the whole playlist, before replaying the same songs.

+- Themes: Allow for themes to be applied to the whole application.
+Should be downloadable from within Toxen, using the `Toxen.net` API.